- Aeronautical Information Management

 2. Is there a difference between a drone and a model aircraft?

 Model aircraft and drones are both considered small unmanned aircraft and the same rules apply to their operation.
-These rules are contained within in the

 3. What aviation regulations govern the use of drones?